 Another way to buy Bitcoins in Serbia is through automated teller machines (ATMs).
 These ATMs allow users to instantly purchase the cryptocurrency using cash, and most of them only require a telephone number for verification, so long as you aren’t buying a lot of Bitcoin.
-This makes them more private than exchanges.
 You can locate Bitcoin ATMs in Serbia using our Bitcoin ATM Map.

 Serbia has access to many large Bitcoin and cryptocurrency exchanges.